Stent: Pancreatic and biliary stents

 Pancreatic and biliary stents provide pancreatic and bile drainage from the gallbladder, pancreas, and bile ducts to the duodenum in conditions such as ascending cholangitis due to obstructing gallstones.

 Pancreatic and biliary stents can also be used to treat biliary/pancreatic leaks or to prevent post-ERCP pancreatitis.

 In the case of gallstone pancreatitis, a gallstone travels from the gallbladder and blocks the opening to the first part of the small intestine (duodenum).
 This causes a backup of fluid that can travel up both the bile duct and the pancreatic duct.
 Gallbladder stones can lead to obstruction of the biliary tree via which gallbladder and pancreas enzymes are secreted into the duodenum, causing emergency events such as acute cholecystitis or acute pancreatitis.

-In conditions such as ascending cholangitis due to obstructing gallstones, these stents play a crucial role.
-They help in maintaining the flow of bile and pancreatic juices from the gallbladder, pancreas, and bile ducts to the duodenum1.
+In conditions such as ascending cholangitis due to obstructing gallstones, these stents maintain the flow of bile and pancreatic juices from the gallbladder, pancreas, and bile ducts to the duodenum1.
 Biliary stents are often used during endoscopic retrograde cholangiopancreatography (ERCP) to treat blockages that narrow your bile or pancreatic ducts.
 In cases of malignant biliary obstruction, endoscopic stent placement is one of the treatment options to relieve the obstruction.
 Biliary drainage is considered effective, particularly in bile duct conditions that are diagnosed and treated early.